With a multi-billion dollar investment in the Qantas Group fleet, we’re taking delivery of 194 new aircraft*:

-The 169 aircraft is based on current committed Qantas Group orders between 2023 and 2030.
+*The 194 aircraft is based on current committed Qantas Group orders arriving from financial year 2023.

-As part of our investment in fleet, 12 new A350 aircraft will be added in late 2025.
-Developed as part of Project Sunrise, it will enable non-stop flying from Australia to almost anywhere in the world, including from Sydney to New York.
+As part of our commitment to serving large markets with point-to-point connections, 12 new A350-1000ULRs aircraft will be added to the fleet from late 2025.
+Developed as part of Project Sunrise, these aircraft will enable non-stop flying from Australia to almost anywhere in the world, including from Australia's East Coast to London and New York.

-An aircraft designed to redefine the way we travel, Australian industrial designer David Caon, Neil Perry and the Charles Perkins Centre, have worked together to ensure our A350s deliver a five-star flying experience with premium designer details and all new levels of luxurious comfort.
+Designed to redefine the way we travel, Australian industrial designer David Caon, Neil Perry and the Charles Perkins Centre, have worked together to ensure our A350-1000ULRs deliver a five-star flying experience with premium designer details and all new levels of luxurious comfort.

-The A350 also sets a new standard in premium travel with over forty percent of the aircraft dedicated to our premium cabins.
+The A350-1000ULR also sets a new standard in corporate and premium leisure travel with over 40 per cent of the cabin dedicated to premium seating.

 Discover Project Sunrise.